Find Your Next Adventure

 Mt.
-Pinos Campground is located in Ventura County, approximately fifteen miles from Frazier Park, CA on Cuddy Valley Road (9N24) and approximately eighteen miles west of Interstate 5.
+Pinos Campground, located in Ventura County, is approximately fifteen miles from Frazier Park, CA, on Cuddy Valley Road (9N24) and about eighteen miles west of Interstate 5.
 Access is via Interstate 5, Frazier Mountain Park Road, and Cuddy Valley Road (9N24).
 The campground sits at approximately 7,800 feet and is two miles west of the larger McGill Campground.
-The surrounding vegetation consists of old growth Jeffrey Pine and white fir forest with smaller brush and shrub species.
+The surrounding vegetation consists of old-growth Jeffrey Pine and white fir forest with smaller brush and shrub species.

 Recreation use at Mt.
 Pinos Campground is primarily weekend camping.
 Most users come from the Los Angeles Basin and southern San Joaquin Valley.
 The campground has 19 family units, each with a picnic table and fire ring.
 The interior campground roads and parking spurs are paved.
 There are two four-riser pit toilets at the site.

-Water is not available, but remnants of the old water system still remain.
+Water is not available, but remnants of the old water system remain.
 There is one large trash bin located in the center of the campground for garbage collection and disposal.
-The normal operating season is May thru October, but may vary from year to year depending on the weather and snow pack.
+The typical operating season is May thru October but may vary from year to year depending on the weather and snowpack.

 - $10.00 extra person (up to 8) per night and $10.00 extra vehicle charge (up to 2) per night